5T33Z0/OC-Little-Translated/14_OCLP_Wintel/WIiFi_Sonoma.md

 > **Applicable to**: OCLP 1.0.0+

 ## Technical Background
-During the early stages of macOS Sonoma development, kexts and frameworks responsible for using older Wi-Fi Cards were removed, leaving the Wi-Fi portion of commonly used BT/Wi-Fi cards in a non-working state.
+During the early stages of macOS Sonoma development, kexts and frameworks required for driving older Wi-Fi Cards were removed, leaving the Wi-Fi portion of commonly used BT/Wi-Fi cards in a non-working state.

-The following Wi-Fi card chipsets are affected:
+This affects the following Wi-Fi card chipsets:

 - **"Modern"** cards:
 	- **Broadcom**:`BCM94350` (incuding `BCM94352`), `BCM94360`, `BCM43602`, `BCM94331`, `BCM943224`